Working with Steps

 Indicates a warning for this step which does not need immediate attention.
 The job continues processing with no adverse affects.
 After the job completes, review the steps in a warning state and evaluate for further action.

-Indicates that the step is complete.
+Indicates that the step was completed by the system.